DexProtege/God-of-War---Demo/README.md

 # God-of-War---Demo
-Passionate personal project on Unity by recreating and implementing my favourite game God of War made by by Sony.
+Developing various logics like dynamic UI, 2D animations blend-trees, and animation warping through code.
+Primitive logic implementations like locking target enemies, manipulating dynamic material parameters, and cross-input compatibility.
+An intense environment-level design using HQ FX, particle systems, and assets.

 ## Motivation
-Developing core mechanics like the original game and enhancing the quality by implementing post processing and adding HQ assets in Unity.<br>
+Passionate personal project on Unity by recreating and implementing my favourite game God of War made by by Sony.<br>
 See the project in action here => https://youtube.com/playlist?list=PLCXXIoh9PICVRkcEoioSvlrBOGwOmYIwi

 ## Screenshots